 Thought Leadership Training Program

-- Course #3 Social Media: designed for current social media users to advanced technique and develop a thought leadership presence on social media to drive educational discourse and potentially counter misinformation.
-Faculty will learn about content creation, editorial calendar management and community engagement.
+- Course #3 Social Media: designed for current social media users to advance techniques and develop a thought leadership presence on social media to drive educational discourse and potentially counter misinformation.
+Faculty will learn about content creation, editorial calendar management and community engagement, especially for LinkedIn, which is replacing X/Twitter as a leading thought leadership platform.

 Please direct questions to Irma Evans ire4001@med.cornell.edu.